TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

                         - It just seems like the sending knockback needs to be halved and then that'll fix it?
                         - Lengthening the time for the hurtboxes to be active could also help too.
                             - Bc they just don't seem to be hitting at all???
+                            - Honestly this doesn't seem to be the move.
+Closing in on the char's enemy seems to be the move.
+                                - It just seems like there needs to be a more closeness.
+                        - @NOTE: After studying sekiro's animations, the char will often close in on its enemy right before or slightly during the first little bit of its attack.
+This ensures that it's right in the face of its enemy.
+                        - [ ] Have char not hit enemy so far in knockback.
+                        - [ ] Have char close in on enemy when starting attack.
                     - [ ] The feel of the parrying and stuff doesn't feel right (from player end).
 Why is that?
                         - Probably because there needs to be a way to cancel out of the ready-parry animation so it's a bit more responsive.
                             - So then redoing a ready-parry is faster and doesn't feel like ER nightreign's sluggishness with the executor.